 The transmitRepeat method transfers the baseband QPSK transmission to the SDR platform, and stores the signal samples in hardware memory.
 The example then transmits the waveform continuously over the air without gaps until the release method for the transmit object is called.
 Messages are displayed in the command window to confirm that transmission has started successfully.

 ## Establishing connection to hardware.
 This process can take several seconds. ## Waveform transmission has started successfully and will repeat indefinitely. ## Call the release method to stop the transmission.

 To end the transmission, call the release method (release(tx)) from the MATLAB command window.

 You can now run your receiver.
 QPSK modulated messages will be transmitted continuously from the radio and running a receiver will not affect the transmitted data.
 For best performance, attach antennas or a loopback cable between transmit and receive antennas.

-Execute the zynqRadioQPSKReceiverAD9361AD9364ML script after transmission has started and you should soon begin to see the decoded 'Hello World ###' messages.
+Once the receiver is running, you should soon begin to see the decoded 'Hello World ###' messages.

 An example of how to generate a custom dataset for transmission is provided in the zynqRadioQPSKTransmitRepeatRecordSL model.
 The model is based on the zynqRadioQPSKTxAD9361AD9364SL QPSK transmitter model, except now the data gets saved into a workspace variable rather than transmitted directly by the radio.